Submit

 The University will initiate a grievance process upon receipt of an oral or written complaint, or an Equity Administrator / Title IX Coordinator or designee initiates a grievance process.
 The only University official who is authorized to initiate a grievance process against a respondent is the Equity Administrator / Title IX Coordinator or their designee by signing a complaint.

-In the absence of a complaint by either the complainant(s) or the Equity Administrator / Title IX Coordinator or designee, the University will not pursue disciplinary action or informal resolution under the discrimination, harassment or sexual misconduct policy, but may proceed under other policies, if appropriate.
+In the absence of a complaint by either the complainant(s) or the Equity Administrator / Title IX Coordinator or designee, the University will not pursue disciplinary action or informal resolution under the discrimination, harassment, sexual misconduct or retaliation policy, but may proceed under other policies, if appropriate.

-The University will take reasonable steps to keep confidential the identity of any individual who has made a report or complaint of discrimination, harassment, or sexual misconduct, including any individual who has made a report or filed a complaint, any complainant, any individual who has been reported to be the perpetrator of discrimination, harassment, or sexual misconduct, any respondent, and any witness, except as may be permitted by, or as required by, law, including the provision of supportive measures and the conduct of any investigation or hearing.
+The University will take reasonable steps to keep confidential the identity of any individual who has made a report or complaint of discrimination, harassment, sexual misconduct or retaliation, including any individual who has made a report or filed a complaint, any complainant, any individual who has been reported to be the perpetrator of discrimination, harassment, sexual misconduct or retaliation, any respondent, and any witness, except as may be permitted by, or as required by, law, including the provision of supportive measures and the conduct of any investigation or hearing.

-The University may consolidate complaints as to allegations of sexual misconduct, discrimination, or harassment, or sexual misconduct, against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual misconduct, discrimination, or harassment arise out of the same facts or circumstances.
+The University may consolidate complaints as to allegations of sexual misconduct, discrimination, harassment, sexual misconduct or retaliation, against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual misconduct, discrimination, harassment or retaliation arise out of the same facts or circumstances.

 Where a grievance process involves more than one complainant or more than one respondent, references in this policy to the singular “party”, “complainant”, or “respondent” include the plural, as applicable.